 1. Working from the comfort of your own home

 One of the most readily apparent benefits of online learning is being able to study from anywhere, including the comfort of your own home!
 Being able to access lessons from home allows students to create their own personalized space, which can be designed to suit their particular learning needs and preferences.
 Or, if there is another environment you find more comfortable, you can work there instead.
 With online learning, the world is your classroom!

 2. Avoiding social pressures

 Unfortunately, many stressors within the high school experience have nothing to do with its academic pressures at all.
 Instead, many students find the highly social environment to be the most stressful part of all.
-In fact, studies have shown that even the most subtle forms of bullying can negatively impact a student’s education.
-In some unfortunate cases, students have even felt undue stress or unease stemming from interactions with teachers and school administrators.
+In fact, studies have shown that even subtle forms of bullying can negatively impact a student’s education.
+In some unfortunate cases, students have even felt undue stress or unease stemming from interactions with teachers and administrators.

 3. Taking control of your education

 With online learning, students can take the reins of their own education.
 This allows them to foster greater confidence and self-awareness.
 When the student is in charge, outside stressors are minimized.
 If students can customize their own education, they can personalize it in a way that works for them.

 At Ontario Virtual School, there are many examples of this highly customizable approach to education:

 – Choose the courses you want to take from a wide selection, without concern over start dates, class capacities, or conflicting scheduling.

 – Study whenever you like, for as long as you like, with whatever regularity suits you best.